kksy/docker-express-boilerplate/README.md

 1. installation and build
     ```
     $ make build
     ```

 2. starting the app
     ```
     $ make start
     ```
     then go to http://localhost:5000

 3. rebuilding the image
     ```
     $ make rebuild
     ```
-    this deletes the old image and container
+    this deletes the old image, container and runs the test after building